 The shares rose 1.1 percent to 1,249.40 rupees at the close of trading in Mumbai.
 Tata’s closest rival Infosys Ltd. (INFO), which yesterday cut its sales forecast for the year ending in March, slumped for a second day.

 Chief Executive Officer Natarajan Chandrasekaran said Tata has a “pretty healthy” pipeline of deals after reporting a 38 percent increase in first-quarter net income.
-Accenture Plc (ACN) also reported profits that exceeded estimates as customers outsource more work, a trend that prompted researcher Gartner Inc. (IT) to raise its growth forecast for global information technology spending earlier this month.
+Accenture Plc (ACN:US) also reported profits that exceeded estimates as customers outsource more work, a trend that prompted researcher Gartner Inc. (IT:US) to raise its growth forecast for global information technology spending earlier this month.

 “TCS has been getting a lot of market share from its customers’ vendor consolidation exercises,” said Ankita Somani, an analyst at Angel Broking Ltd. in Mumbai.
 “It is benefiting from a push in emerging economies, like Latin America.”